 - Futher countries also signed up to the Sharks Memorandum of Understanding on the Conservation of Migratory Sharks that ensures increased coordination between states for the protection of sharks.

 WHAT NEEDS TO HAPPEN?

 - Saving sharks will take a multi-pronged approach.

 - Small island nations – big Ocean states have begun to stand up and take action to protect sharks and keep them in the world’s Oceans in their national waters.
 To date (January 2018), 16 countries’ waters have been designated as “shark sanctuaries” where shark fishing and trade is These sanctuaries cover an area of 19 million square kilometres.

 - These countries have led the way on shark protections, and continue to be shark champions because they understand how vital sharks are to their economies.

 - Local protections like shark sanctuaries; bans on the catching of sharks and trade in shark products, in tandem with a reduction in consumption, alongside a change in the perceived status of shark fin are needed.

-- Regional Fisheries Management Organizations (RFMOS) are also implementing conservation measures to reduce the global mortality of sharks.
+- Regional Fisheries Management Organizations (RFMOS) need to implement conservation measures to reduce the global mortality of sharks.
 However, their efforts thus far have not been comprehensive and much more can still be done.

 - Until measures are in place to ensure that both targeted and incidental catch of sharks is sustainable, their capture should be avoided, and they should be released alive whenever possible.